Madeleine Swann

 Madeleine Swann is a character in the James Bond films Spectre (2015) and No Time to Die (2021), played by actress Léa Seydoux.
-She is the second Bond girl to appear in two films and first in the film series to have a child with Bond.
+She is one of only two Bond girls to appear in two films and first in the film series to have a child with James Bond (Daniel Craig).

 Character biography

-Madeline Swann is the daughter of Mr. White (Jesper Christensen), a member of the criminal organization SPECTRE.
-As a young child in Norway, Swann witnessed the death of her mother at the hands of Lyutsifer Safin (Rami Malek), who murdered her mother as vengeance for Mr. White killing Safin's entire family under orders from Ernst Stavro Blofeld (Christoph Waltz).
-Swann shoots Safin with her father's gun in self-defense and drags him outside, but when Safin unexpectedly regains consciousness, a terrified Swann flees onto a nearby frozen lake and collapses through the ice.
-Safin watches her from above the ice for a moment before pulling her up and saving her life.
+Madeleine Swann (Léa Seydoux) is a complex character introduced in the 2015 James Bond film Spectre.
+She is the daughter of Mr. White (Jesper Christensen), a member of the criminal organization SPECTRE.

-Swann studied in Doctors Without Borders and eventually grew up to become a psychiatrist.
-By the time of Spectre she is working in a private clinic in the Austrian Alps.
+Swann studied at the University of Oxford and at Sorbonne University, and later worked with Doctors Without Borders.
+By the time of Spectre she is working as a psychiatrist at a private clinic in the Austrian Alps.

-After being lethally poisoned by Blofeld, White tells James Bond (Daniel Craig) to protect his daughter from SPECTRE, so Bond goes to see her at the clinic.
+Dying of thallium poisoning, White tells James Bond (Daniel Craig) to protect his daughter from SPECTRE, so Bond goes to see her at the clinic.
 Although Swann is initially hesitant to trust Bond, she agrees to share information about SPECTRE and help Bond take the organization down.
-The two gradually fall in love, and Bond ultimately leaves MI6 to be with her after arresting Blofeld.
+The two gradually fall in love, and Bond ultimately leaves MI6 to be with her after arresting Ernst Stavro Blofeld (Christoph Waltz).

-In No Time to Die, Bond and Swann travel to Matera, Italy.
+In No Time to Die, Bond and Swann travel to Matera.
 Swann suggests Bond visit Vesper Lynd's (Eva Green) grave to get closure in his deceased lover's death.
 Bond does so, and while there notices a card placed by the side of the grave with the SPECTRE symbol.
 As he picks it up, a bomb detonates, and SPECTRE agents ambush him.
 Bond escapes, but hears a message from Blofeld on Swann's phone thanking her for her help setting Bond up.
 Believing she has betrayed him, Bond leaves her at a train station, declaring that they will never see each other again.